-- Clay Paw Print & Fur Clipping Free
+- Optional Clay Paw Print and/or Fur Clipping by Request FREE

-Call Pet Loss At Home Wisconsin (877) 219-4811
+Call Pet Loss At Home Wisconsin

-- Have your 5 digit postal mailing zip code ready (for example 53089)
+- Have your zip code ready (for example 53089)

 Email Pet Loss At Home Wisconsin

-How To Prepare For A Home Visit With Dr. Karen:
+How To Prepare For A Home Visit With Pet Loss At Home:

 - The goodbye setting can involve friends, family, neighbors, Skype, FaceTime, other pets, candles, quiet music, dim lighting, flowers, photos, telling stories, sharing fond memories, kleenex and towels/soft blankets/pillows.
 Most home visits take place inside the home on the floor, couch, or bed or in the yard on blankets.
-We can meet at a beach or park as well.
+Meeting at a beach or park is an option.

-- I start the process with a tiny injection of relaxing sedative that most pets accept extremely well.
+- The euthanasia process works as a massive anesthesia overdose and is started with a sedative injection.
 Most pets hold still for this administration, some squirm a little, some vocalize from the pressure of liquid going under the skin.
-A food distraction can work very well here for some dogs and even cats (milk, tuna).
-If you are worried about your pet’s sensitive personality, chronic pain overload or unstable medical condition, we can discuss that.
+A food distraction can work very well here for some dogs (ice cream, chicken, ham, cheese, peanut butter) and even cats (milk, tuna).
+If you are worried about your pet’s sensitive personality, chronic pain overload or unstable failing medical condition, the vet can discuss that with you.

-- I can gently transport your pet’s body for you and arrange for cremation service.
-My SUV has a large padded bed in the back and I have a stretcher (and need help lifting).
-There are two options for cremation: group/communal/no ashes saved OR private/individual/yes ashes saved/returned to you.
+- You can keep your pet’s body at home with you or the vet can take the body and arrange for cremation service.
+The vet’s vehicle has a large padded bed in the back and comes equipped with a stretcher.
+Please arrange for 2 – 4 family members or friends or neighbors to help lift the stretcher.
+There are two options for cremation: group/no ashes saved OR private/yes ashes saved/returned to you via personal delivery or shipping.
 Return usually takes 1-2 weeks.
-I personally deliver ashes back to you: every Friday between 2-4pm is reserved for deliveries.
 Rush cremation/return can be arranged.
 You can also attend/view the cremation.